LookHere/Look-Here-Dummy-Data/README.md

 I developed this in R since the program is free and easy to work in.
 I am specifically using common functions and small, iterative steps so the code is as easy to understand for people new to R.  I'm also not using any libraries so it is easy to drop this code into part of a larger project (also so that it doesn't break when a library is updated).

+You can run the [r code](https://github.com/LookHere/Look-Here-Dummy-Data/blob/main/Files/LookHereDummyData.R) yourself if you link it to a [text file](https://github.com/LookHere/Look-Here-Dummy-Data/blob/main/Files/Categories.csv) that has the categories and percentages you're looking for.

 ## Roadmap

 - [X] Create a space to experiment with this idea (this github)